PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

     calculations, the calculation can be added to the already started table, for direct comparison, or a new table can be started.

-    .. note:: that if a table is closed, new calculations will not be added to the previously open table; a new table must be started.
+   Note that if a table is closed, new calculations will not be added to the previously
+       open table; a new table must be started.

-    Either way, the results table will have the following columns, with one row per calculation: segment 1, segment 2, which tier was used, which measurement method was selected, the resulting functional load, what the minimum frequency was, what strategy was used for dealing with pronunciation variants, and for calculations using minimal pairs, whether the count is absolute or relative and whether homophones were ignored or not.
-(For calculations using change in entropy, “N/A” values are entered into the latter two columns.)
+    Either way, the results table will have the following columns, with one row per calculation: the corpus used, segment 1, segment 2, which tier was used, what environment(s) were selected (if applicable), which measurement method was selected, the resulting functional load, what the minimum frequency was, what strategy was used for dealing with pronunciation variants, whether the result is relativized (normalized) or not, and for calculations using minimal pairs, whether homophones were ignored or not.

 11. **Saving results**: Once a results table has been generated for at least one pair, the table can be saved by clicking on “Save to file” at the